 In April 2003 he was deployed to Iraq with the 3rd Battalion, 67th Armor Regiment, which was assigned to guard a water-pumping station near Balad.
 Just six months into his tour, while on a routine supply run, Lance’s tank ran over an improvised explosive device (IED).
 He was ejected and thrown into a canal alongside the road.
 Of his three-man team, Lance was the sole survivor.

-I remember I tried to roll over and my leg wouldn’t go with me, I really thought it was broken really bad.
+His injuries were severe.
+“I remember I tried to roll over and my leg wouldn’t go with me.
+I thought it was broken really bad,” he recalls.

 After being stabilized he was flown to Walter Reed Army Medical Center in Washington, DC, where he was told he would never walk again.
-“I was 23 years old and stubborn and said, ‘We’ll see.’ ” After two weeks at Walter Reed, Lance was transferred to a Veterans Affairs medical center in Memphis.
-During his time there he learned how to walk with crutches; then a few months later was fitted for a prosthesis.
+“I was 23 years old and stubborn and said, ‘We’ll see.’ ” After two weeks at Walter Reed, Lance was transferred to a VA medical center in Memphis, where he learned how to walk with crutches and was fitted for a prosthesis.

-Currently, Lance is focusing on his future.
-“My future is endless; I want to go to vocational schools and learn every skill I never did in life, like electrician, plumbing, carpentry, contracting, welding, mechanic, all things I wish I was good at, but stink at.”
-At present, he is content to coach his children’s sports teams—football, basketball, baseball, gymnastics and cheerleading.
+“I want to go to vocational schools and learn every skill I never did in life, like electrician, plumbing, carpentry, contracting, welding, mechanic, all things I wish I was good at.”
+And right now, he is coaching his children’s sports teams—football, basketball, baseball, gymnastics and cheerleading.

 Lance lives every day by the words his high school coach told him: “Never shy away from a little hard work.”
 He says those words got him through a successful high school football career, basic training, Iraq, paralysis, amputation, and now, his new life.